The Core Mandate: A New Digital Social Contract

 - Who they are: High-risk "user-to-user" services with a large user base (e.g., Facebook, Instagram, TikTok, X, YouTube).
 Ofcom maintains the official register.

 - Key Duties: Must conduct detailed risk assessments for illegal content and content harmful to children.
 They must address 'legal but harmful' content for adults through user empowerment tools (like content filters).
 They must also be transparent about their algorithms and moderation decisions.
+They have additional duties to protect content of democratic importance and journalistic content.

 Duty Level 2: Category 2A & 2B Services